Managing and leading…two words used all the time. But did you ever think about how they’re related? Are they more alike or more different?

 - When working with employees you need to be able to not just assign tasks but also to define the mission and purpose for them.

 - Part of the job is organizing and maximizing efficiency.
-But it’s also nurturing skills, developing talent and inspiring results.
+But it’s also nurturing skills, developing talent and inspiring results (transforming the notion of being a leader versus a manager into one of being a leader and a manager both).

 In a fastcompany.com post based on his book, Good Boss, Bad Boss, professor and author Robert Sutton, PhD, argues that although there are differences in the two roles, focusing on them is a really bad idea.
 Business owners or executives who see themselves as exclusively “visionary” or “big-picture thinkers” (leaders) often believe that understanding how things work and getting things done are best left to the “little people” (managers).
 This detached-from-reality mindset that can spell disaster and lead to poor decisions.
 Sutton says that those he admires the most have the ability to go back and forth between the little details and the big picture.
 After all, Steve Jobs was a true visionary.
 But he also spent a lot of time in Apple stores, tinkering with everything from shopping bags to colors and interested in how the tiniest of details were shaping the brand.